Iron ore miners wait to assess Australian cyclone damage

 About 56,000 people live in the Pilbara, which is about the size of Peru.

-Top Australian supplier Rio Tinto, which is relying on Cape Lambert and Dampier to ship 290 million tonnes of ore next year, halted port activities on Sunday.
+Top Australian supplier Rio Tinto, which is relying on Cape Lambert and Dampier to ship 290 million metric tons of ore next year, halted port activities on Sunday.

-Exports from Port Hedland, used by BHP and Fortescue, reached 28.1 million tonnes in November alone.
+Exports from Port Hedland, used by BHP and Fortescue, reached 28.1 million metric tons in November alone.

 (Additional reporting by Rebekah Kebede; Editing by Michael Perry)